Last Updated: April 21, 2024

 Personal Life

-Gere has also made headlines away from the cameras thanks to his high profile yet brief marriage to supermodel Cindy Crawford from 1991-1995, his spiritual convictions to Buddhism, and his political support for Tibet.
-He was in a relationship with Penelope Milford from 1971-1978.
+Gere has also made headlines away from the cameras thanks to his high profile yet brief marriage to supermodel Cindy Crawford from 1991 to 1995, his spiritual convictions to Buddhism, and his political support for Tibet.
+He was in a relationship with Penelope Milford from 1971 to 1978.
 He had brief relationships with both Priscilla Presley and Kim Basinger in the mid-eighties.
-In November 2002, Gere married model and actress Cary Lowell.
-They have a son, Homer James Jigme Gere, born in February 2000.
-They divorced in 2013, in a highly contested court proceeding in the New York County Supreme Court.
+In November 2002, Richard married model and actress Carey Lowell.
+Their son, Homer James Jigme Gere, was born in February 2000.
+They divorced in 2013 in a highly contested court proceeding in the New York County Supreme Court.
 The case was settled in October 2016.

 VALERY HACHE/AFP via Getty Images